Good podcast

 When Billy Squier Rocked Christmas on MTV

 In 1981, the launch of MTV coincided with the rise of Billy Squier, and the two were a match made in pop culture heaven.
 The year ended with a singalong performance of his holiday single, ?Christmas Is The Time to Say I Love You,? filmed at the MTV studios in New York City and aired as MTV?s first Christmas special.
 All five original MTV VeeJays were a part of the choir: Mark Goodman, Martha Quinn, Nina Blackwood, Alan Hunter, and the late J.J.
 Jackson, and the moment captured both the energy of those early MTV true believers and the spirit of the season.
 In a twist of irony, it was another video released a few years later that got Squier into hot water with his fans!
 Unwrap the history in this episode of the Behind The Song podcast.
 Watch the video episode and subscribe to the Behind The Song Youtube channel: https://www.youtube.com/@behindthesongpodcast Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2022-12-14